derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/12/2022 16:19:12 : 3 Database Admins walked into a NoSQL bar.
+21/12/2022 16:19:08 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-'Knock, knock.'
-'Who's there?' ... very long pause ...
-'Java.'
+Why do programmers confuse Halloween with Christmas?
+Because OCT 31 == DEC 25.
 <!-- replace-with-joke ends -->